rangsimanketkaew/AWS-HPC/first-landing-on-the-cluster.md

 ## Show how many compute nodes are running out there

-What is you use SGE as a job scheduler, you can use `qhost` command to show all running compute nodes
+Suppose that you are using SGE as a job scheduler, you can use `qhost` command to show all running compute nodes

 ```
 [ec2-user@ip-172-31-0-14 ~]$ qhost